How the Inquiry operates

 Inquiry aims and objectives

 The Scottish COVID-19 Inquiry is investigating, independent of government, the devolved strategic response to the COVID-19 pandemic.
-The scope of this investigation is set out in its Terms of Reference, and includes the impact on the provision of health and social care, education and certification, business and financial and welfare support.
+The scope of this investigation is set out in its Terms of Reference.

-Following a robust and wide-ranging investigation, the Inquiry will report its findings to Scottish Ministers, including a factual record of the key strategic elements of the handling of the pandemic, identify any lessons and implications for the future, and provide recommendations.
+Following a robust and wide-ranging investigation, the Inquiry will report its findings to Scottish Ministers, including a factual record of the key strategic elements of the handling of the pandemic, identify lessons for the future, and make recommendations.

 The Scottish COVID-19 Inquiry is a statutory public inquiry, which means it is established under the Inquiries Act 2005.
 That Act and the Inquiries (Scotland) Rules 2007 contain a range of legal provisions, including provisions about Terms of Reference, and powers to summon witnesses to give evidence on oath and compel production of documents.
 Together, they provide the legal framework which governs the Inquiry.

-The Inquiry will consider all relevant material provided to it which is within the scope of the published Terms of Reference.
-The Inquiry will only make findings based on that material.
+The Inquiry will consider all evidence provided to it which is within the scope of the published Terms of Reference.
+The Inquiry will only make findings based on that evidence.

 The Inquiry Chair's role

-As Chair of the Inquiry, Lord Brailsford acts in an independent capacity and is supported by the secretariat, legal team and Counsel.
+As Chair of the Inquiry, Lord Brailsford acts in an independent capacity and is supported by the Inquiry Solicitor, Counsel, legal team and secretariat.

 The Chair is responsible for implementing the Inquiry’s Terms of Reference and deciding its procedures, subject to a statutory duty to act fairly while avoiding unnecessary costs.